Ali Forney Center: History

 AFC has served homeless LGBTQ youth in New York since 2002.
 The organization was founded by Carl Siciliano.
 When AFC first opened, it had only six beds.
 Siciliano, who knew and respected Forney, recalls that it was a challenge to secure funding for the first two years of the organization's operation.
 By 2007, AFC had 32 beds, 50 staff and offered wraparound services including free medical care, HIV testing, hygiene services, job training and job placement through the drop-in center.

 During the aftermath of Hurricane Sandy in 2012, the drop-in center was flooded.
 A fundraiser hosted by Ally Sheedy helped raise money for the organization to relocate and reopen the drop-in center.
 An additional $100,000 was raised in one day to help the organization through word of mouth and social media.

 In July 2015, AFC broke ground on its new Bea Arthur Residence.
 The housing site is named after the actress, Bea Arthur, who left $300,000 in her will to AFC.
 Arthur's endowment to the shelter enabled it stay open during the recession in 2009.
 In 2012, the New York City Council and the Manhattan borough president provided $3.3 million to renovate the building that will house the Bea Arthur Residence.
 In addition to the money that she left in her will, Arthur also helped raise $40,000 for AFC in 2005 with her one-woman show, "Bea Arthur on Broadway: Just Between Friends."

 The organization has received donations from other sources as well in order to expand and help maintain operating costs.
 In 2009, the Episcopal Diocese of Long Island donated $200,000 to help the organization stay open after losing nearly $450,000 in funding due to the economic downturn.
+In 2025, “Toward the Light: Artists for the Ali Forney Center,” an exhibition at David Zwirner Gallery in New York, raised $950,000 for the Ali Forney Center by selling works by artists like Ross Bleckner, Marlene Dumas, Jenna Gribbon, Julie Mehretu, and Wolfgang Tillmans.